 The function dtostrf is the only way to convert a float to a string in an Arduino Uno (or other 8 bit Arduinos) - 32bit processors e.g. ESP32 will implement the full sprintf so you won't need dtostrf for Arduino float to string conversion.

-dtostrf is a useful function but can cause memory overwrite as explored above.
-Always check the input value for size before using it in dtostrf to stop buffer overwrite.
+The function dtostrf is a useful function but can cause memory overwrite as explored above.
+Always check the input value for size before using it in dtostrf to catch buffer overwrite before it happens.

 Written by John Main, who has a degree in Electronic Engineering.